HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_17/Exercise_17_11/Exercise_17_11.md

 A constant int can be used to set the size of the bitset so that it is easy to adapt the code if the number of questions changes.

-The elements above are related so it is natural to build a structure in the form of class that will hold both the elements.
+The elements above are related so it is natural to build a structure in the form of class that will hold both elements.
 ```cpp
 class QuizData {
 public: